joaoayu/Data-Analysis-Sales-and-Customers/README.md

 ├── docs/               # Documentation and visualizations<br>

 ## Environment Setup
+> [!TIP]
+> If you're using Google Colab, simply execute the code cells to install the dependencies.
 To run this project, follow these steps:
 1. Clone the Repository
 First, clone the repository to your local machine or create a new environment in Google Colab to work with the scripts and notebooks: